pitchinnate/ddns/readme.md

 This is basically a self-hosted Dynamic DNS application.
 First it hits an api endpoint (`https://api.ipify.org?format=json`) once per day, gets your current home IP address.
 It then updates an A record in Route53 to reflect that ip address.
 While some routers offer a built-in DDNS option, you are normally limited to using a DDNS service that could have a cost and also I personally have found many of them unreliable at best.
+This can be ran on any computer that sits inside your home/office network.

 ## Setup